Here’s a look at the life of al Qaeda leader Ayman al-Zawahiri.

 August 7, 1998 - Suicide bombers attack the US embassies in Kenya and Tanzania.

-1999 - Receives a death sentence, in absentia, from an Egyptian court, for an alleged plot to bomb the US embassy in Albania.
+1999 - Zawahiri is indicted for the 1998 US Embassy bombings in Kenya and Tanzania.
+He receives a death sentence, in absentia, from an Egyptian court, for an alleged plot against US interests in Albania.

-June 8, 2011 - A video of al-Zawahiri eulogizing Osama bin Laden is released.
+June 8, 2011 - A video of Zawahiri eulogizing bin Laden is released.